guard/guard/README.md

 ### guard

-The `guard` method allows you to add a Guard to your toolchain and configure it by passing the options after the name of the Guard:
+The `guard` method allows you to add a Guard plugin to your toolchain and configure it by passing the options after the name of the plugin:

 ```ruby
 guard :coffeescript, :input => 'coffeescripts', :output => 'javascripts'
 ```

-You can define the same Guard more than once:
+You can define the same plugin more than once:

 ```ruby
 guard :coffeescript, :input => 'coffeescripts', :output => 'javascripts'